Billy Burke (firefighter): Death

 Burke and his company, Engine 21, responded to American Airlines Flight 11 striking the North Tower of the World Trade Center.
+The unit was dispatched to the World Trade Center at 9:00 a.m. and arrived at the site at 9:17 a.m.
+Their rig parked on Vesey Street, partially below a pedestrian underpass.
 Burke and numerous other firefighters gathered in the lobby of the North Tower were captured on camera by filmmaker Jules Naudet.

 Inside the North Tower, fellow Fire Captain Jay Jonas had been with Burke at 9:59 a.m. as the neighboring South Tower collapsed.
 After feeling the collapse, they agreed that this meant the collapse of the North Tower was imminent.
 Fire Lieutenant Gregg Hansson and Burke came to an agreement that Hansson would lead Engine 21 down Stairwell C while Burke stayed behind on the 27th floor to assist Ed Beyea, a quadriplegic in a wheelchair, and his friend Abraham Zelmanowitz, who had chosen to stay with him.
 All three men died when the North Tower collapsed at 10:28 am.

+Burke is honored on Engine 21.

 Fire Lieutenant Gregg Hansson met Burke for the first time the morning of the attack, and was the last surviving person to see Burke.
 He believed Burke knew the building's collapse was inevitable and knew he was sacrificing his own life.

 Beyea and Zelmanowitz's remains were located together, but Burke's remains were never found.
 His funeral mass was held at St. Patrick's Cathedral on October 25, 2001.

 Legacy

-Burke's brother Michael organized an annual climb of One World Trade Center, the replacement for the World Trade Center towers, in memory of Burke and his colleagues.
+Burke's brother Michael organized an annual climb of One World Trade Center, the replacement for the Twin Towers, in memory of Burke and his colleagues.

 The January 17, 2002 episode of the NBC sitcom Friends, "The One Where Chandler Takes a Bath", depicts character Joey Tribbiani wearing a shirt with "Engine 21" and Burke's name written on it as a tribute during the opening scene.

 On July 27, 2002, a stone monument with a plaque honoring Burke was unveiled at Robert Moses State Park Field 3, where he had worked as a lifeguard.

-In 2004, the portion of East 40th Street between Second and Third avenues in Manhattan (adjacent to Engine 21) was designated as "Captain William F. Burke Jr. FDNY Street."
+On September 12, 2004 the portion of East 40th Street between Second and Third avenues in Manhattan (adjacent to Engine 21) was designated as "Captain William F. Burke Jr. FDNY Street."

+At the National September 11 Memorial & Museum, Burke is memorialized on Panel S-18 at the South Pool, along with other first responders.
+The damaged remains of the fire truck that carried Burke and the other men of Engine 21 to the World Trade Center site is on display at the museum.